stibbons1990/hex/docs/blog/posts/2024-05-19-self-hosted-accountancy-with-firefly-iii.md

 drwxrwxr-x 1  33  33   0 May 19 16:18 upload
 ```

+!!! note

-**Note:** user and groupd IDs are enforced by the docker images.
+    User and groupd IDs are enforced by the docker images.
     Enforcing different users seems to be too much of a headache.

 [Firefly III on Kubernetes.](https://github.com/firefly-iii/kubernetes) includes deployments for each component, of which
 I will be using the most basic ones: